-- Issues are not identified in every child death review; and - When an issue has been identified, it does not necessarily mean that the issue is related to the death of a child. - Not undertaking sufficient inter-agency communication to enable effective case management and collaborative responses. - Not adequately meeting policies and procedures relating to case allocation. - Not including sufficient cultural consideration in child protection assessment, planning and intervention. - Not adequately meeting policies and procedures relating to Safety and Wellbeing Assessments. - Not adequately meeting policies and procedures relating to the Signs of Safety Framework. - Not adequately meeting policies and procedures in relation to pre-birth planning.
+- Issues are not identified in every child death review; and - When an issue has been identified, it does not necessarily mean that the issue is related to the death of a child.

-- Missed opportunities to promote infant safe sleeping by providing appropriate information, including risks of co-sleeping associated with parental alcohol use and/or drug use. - Not adequately meeting policies and procedures in relation to family and domestic violence. - Not adequately meeting policies and procedures in relation to the assessment of parental drug and alcohol use. - Missed opportunities to recognise and respond to child and adolescent drug and alcohol use. - Missed opportunities to recognise poor school attendance as a cumulative indicator of child safety and wellbeing concerns. - Not undertaking sufficient inter-agency communication to enable effective case management and collaborative responses to students whose whereabouts are unknown. - Not adequately meeting policies and procedures in relation to student attendance and behaviour management. - Missed opportunity to provide information relating to pool fencing requirements. - Not meeting recordkeeping requirements.
+- Not undertaking sufficient inter-agency communication to enable effective case management and collaborative responses. - Missed opportunities to obtain information from interstate child protection services to inform child wellbeing assessments. - Not including sufficient cultural consideration in child protection assessment, planning and intervention. - Not adequately meeting policies and procedures relating to Safety and Wellbeing Assessments. - Not adequately meeting policies and procedures relating to the Signs of Safety Child Protection Practice Framework. - Not adequately meeting policies and procedures relating to pre-birth planning. - Missed opportunities to identify risk of harm and progress to a Safety and Wellbeing Assessment, to determine whether an infant was in need of protection within the meaning of section 28 of the Children and Community Services Act 2004. - Not adequately meeting policies and procedures relating to Safety and Wellbeing Assessments for an infant, in a timely manner. - Missed opportunities to promote infant safe sleeping by providing appropriate information, including risks of co-sleeping associated with parental alcohol use and/or drug use. - Not adequately meeting policies and procedures relating to family and domestic violence. - Not adequately meeting policies and procedures relating to the assessment of parental drug and alcohol use. - Missed opportunities to recognise and respond to child and adolescent mental health issues, and drug and alcohol use. - Not adequately meeting policies and procedures relating to child and adolescent mental health. - Not adequately meeting policies and procedures relating to care planning. - Not adequately meeting policies and procedures relating to Relative Carer Assessments. - Missed opportunities to support relative carers. - Not adequately implementing governance processes for approving Safety and Wellbeing Assessments or case closure, to promote compliance with policy and practice requirements in this critical decision-making. - Not adequately meeting policies and procedures relating to the provision of staff supervision and training. - Not meeting recordkeeping requirements.